• Log In

 Lab publication on local and non-local businesses and crime

 While prior criminological scholarship has explored how crime often tends to occur near businesses, a theory of Jane Jacobs is that certain types of businesses can create more cohesion in a neighborhood.
 This increased cohesion would presumably reduce the incidence of crime on a street.
-In particular, we used data in Southern California to explore…Continue Reading Lab publication on local and non-local businesses and crime
+In particular, we used data in Southern California to explore whether there is a difference in crime in an area based on businesses divided into a 2X2 typology: whether they are local or non-local, and whether they are big or small.
+We find that smaller local businesses are less likely to experience higher rates of crime, consistent with the expectations of Jacobs.

 Lab publication on Both Sides of the Street